EvanDyson/AttackOnCollege/Sprint 3/Sprint3.md

  3. Add an assignment: This reroutes the webpage to add assignment page, read the functionality below.

 #### Edit user profile
+The edit user page will contain a form that has inputs for all of the user's data which will allow the user to change anything they would like.
+The page also contains 2 buttons.
+ 1. Cancel: This reroutes the webpage to the same page (edit user) which resets all fields.
+ 2. Save changes: This sends all of the data that is contained in the fields to the backend to be saved into the user's current data to overwrite all new changes that occurred.

 #### Add course
 The front-end part of the assignment page has been created and is ready for linking to the backend.